 You have to understand that the people who walk into the front door of Insite are some of the most amazing people in the world who just happen to be at the lowest point in life a human being can exist.
 Most everyone who uses Insite’s services would not be allowed in or accepted at other services or ministries.

 The Downtown Eastside (DTES) of Vancouver is one of the poorest communities in Canada.
-Los Angele’s Skid Row district is only area that compares in North America, yet for some reason DTES seems to mess me up more.
+Los Angele’s Skid Row district is the only area that compares in North America, yet for some reason, DTES seems to mess me up more.
 Seeing people living outside in the cold and rain always wrecks me.

 DTES was in a crisis.
 HIV and HepC rates along with related deaths were skyrocketing.
 People were literally fixing their needles out of urine puddles.
 Something had to be done!

 A 2008 cost-benefit analysis of the site in the Canadian Medical Association Journal observed net-savings of $18 million and an increase of 1175 life-years over ten years.
 Another cost-benefit analysis published in the International Journal of Drug Policy in 2010 determined that the site prevents 35 cases of HIV and about 3 deaths per year, indicating a yearly net-societal benefit of more than $6 million.
 A 2011 study in The Lancet found overdose deaths have dropped 35% in the Insite area since it opened, much more than 9% drop elsewhere in Vancouver.
 An editorial in the Canadian Medical Association Journal noted that after three years of research “a remarkable consensus that the facility reduces harm to users and the public developed among scientists, criminologists, and even the Vancouver Police Department.”